 YouTube is one of the few sources for Turkish Draughts games.
 Here's a couple of those.

 The nice little shortcut in Armenian and Dameo, based on diagonal movement, is not possible in Turkish and Croda.
-We will therefore cover two initial positions, black king on A1 (trivial with diagonal movement) and black king on H1.
+We will show the black king on A1 (trivial with diagonal movement).